bjaan/devox/README.md

 Or simply drag and drop it on the `devox.bat` file

+Once the process is complete the files are available in the `output\htdemucs_ft` in a separate folder, as `no_vocals.wav`.
+The vocals are saved as `vocals.wav`

 # Building

 To build DeVoX-Isolate for yourself and your OS.
 First download this repository.